MikeWise2718/markdowndocs/jetson/jetson.md

   * Putting Jetson in [forced recovery mode](https://www.youtube.com/watch?v=4JUWS9i_FCQ)
   * Installing Docker is [here](https://github.com/Technica-Corporation/Tegra-Docker)

-# Notes on Installation of L4T and CUDA on the TX2
+# Installation of L4T and CUDA on the TX2
 * Docs (not that up-to-date) are [here](http://docs.nvidia.com/jetpack-l4t/2_1/content/developertools/mobile/jetpack/jetpack_l4t/2.0/jetpack_l4t_install.htm)
 * They assume you are doing this from another Ubunu ucomputer called the "host", the Jetson is called the "target"
 * Apparently it comes with the operating system installed, but I never saw it, somehow I only got my HDMI monitor to display it after I had flashed it once.